skinjester/remote-vision/docs/spirit animal notes.md

 2017-04-05 01:25:18
 Uh... wow .
 Swapping the model as part of aprogram change seems to work just fine.
 That's great!
 The Model class is a bit of a mess.
 I knew a lot less then.
 What will my code look like  6 months from now?

+2017-04-05 01:56:48
+What's left?
+P1 Implement Program Bank system
+P1 Prev/Next Program Bank
+P1 Pause Seqeuncer - for demoing or live exploration through  layers or featuremap without the program change interrupting P1 Exporting images
+	- every octave?
+	- every new cycle?
+	- every completed frame?
+		+ is there a way to identify completed frames in the filename?
+		+ Is it possible to export buffer2 as well?
+P1 Create and curate programs
+P1 Toggle Camera
+	P4 what would it take to combine the camera views?
+Where would that be done?
+How?
+P1 Reset All
+P2 Add listener definitions for unused keys
+P3 Take another look at motion detection.
+Is it possible to gate the detection behavior when the ratio is above a certain threshold?